-Now for those of us using low end budget phones that are running on less than 2GB of RAM, we can’t stop our phones from lagging and feeezing especially when there are a lot of apps installed.
-So just follow the steps listed in No.1 above and that’s all.
+Now for those of us using low end budget phones that are running on less than 2GB of RAM, we can’t stop our phones from lagging and freezing especially when there are a lot of apps installed, and here’s what to do about this problem.

 - Clean your storage and clear cache as often as possible.